-We know that up to 9 in 10 children who are abused at an early age will go on to develop a mental illness by the time they're 18.
-Many children aren't getting the therapeutic support they so desperately need to rebuild their lives.
-Too often it is only when a child is self-harming or on the brink of suicide that support opens up for them.
+Up to 9 in 10 children who are abused at an early age will go on to develop a mental illness by the time they're 18.
+But too often, it's only when a child is self-harming or on the brink of suicide that support opens up for them.

 Campaign with us